Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - D.E.G.R.E.E.: Degree of a vertex refers to the Edge Group Related to it (highlights the concept of degree as the number of edges connected to a vertex).

-- P.A.T.H.: Path is a Assembly of Transversing Hops (connected edges) leading from one vertex to another (emphasizes the concept of a path as a sequence of connected edges).
+- P.A.T.H.: Path is a Assembly of Transversing Hops (connected edges) leading from one vertex to another (emphasises the concept of a path as a sequence of connected edges).

 Language and Finite State Machines

-- L.A.N.G.U.A.G.E.: Lexical Analysis, No Grammatical Units, Automata for Generating End products (emphasizes the role of FSMs in recognizing basic language patterns without complex grammar rules).
+- L.A.N.G.U.A.G.E.: Lexical Analysis, No Grammatical Units, Automata for Generating End products (emphasises the role of FSMs in recognising basic language patterns without complex grammar rules).

 - F.S.M.: Finite set of States, Moving based on Inputs (highlights the core characteristics of FSMs: limited states and transitions based on symbols).